devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-09-30/assignments.md

 - will detect if the system is little/big endian machine
   - use only basic C (no system/library calls besides printf())
   - there are multiple ways to do it
+  - use assert() to make sure the type sizes are what you expect

 - will implement linked list
   - fill the list with program arguments